BLCK-B/MusicReleaseTracker/README.md

 ##

+You will no longer have to search social media or streaming services.
+Never miss a new song or album again.
+You can choose exactly which sources to use, and which artists you want to track.
 Latest information is compiled into a simple overview.
 This is achieved through custom processing.

-You will no longer have to search social media or streaming services.
-Never miss a new song or album again.
+When you want the latest information, just press the refresh button and MusicReleaseTracker will do the job for you.
+Combining more sources means that you are less likely to miss anything.
+Best of all, you don’t need any accounts to use it.
+MRT runs locally on your computer.

 Currently available sources: `Beatport`, `Musicbrainz`, `Junodownload`, `Youtube`.